PrintSpool/PrintSpool/packages/tegh-driver-serial-gcode/docs/serial_communication.md

 ## Scenarios where the printer **would not** send a response to a GCode:

 1. The firmware's gcode buffer is full so the printer is not responding as flow control.
-3. The USB serial connection dropped the newline character sent from the host (and may have dropped more of the message).
+2. The USB serial connection dropped the newline character sent from the host (and may have dropped more of the message).
-5. The USB serial connection dropped the newline character in the response from the printer (and may have dropped more of the message).
+3. The USB serial connection dropped the newline character in the response from the printer (and may have dropped more of the message).

 All of the situations in which a response is not sent appear identical to the host software.

+### Solution

-In these scenarios the host will wait for a response and if one is not received within it's timeout (configured by the user) it will resend the line.
-It will repeat this process N times as configured by the user before logging an error and setting the printer status to `"error"`.
+In these scenarios the host will wait for a response and if one is not received within it's timeout (configured by the user) it will send M105 (report temperature) to "tickle" the firmware.
+The firmware may respond in one of four ways to this "tickling" which will indicate to the host software how to proceed:

-### If the host receives a response after resending the line

-1. If the response is an error denoting that the line was already received the host will send `M999 S` to clear the error and continue the print.
-2. If an "ok" is received in response to the resent line or `M999 S` the host will resume normal despooling.
+* **Silence** - The firmware buffer may either be full or the M105 was also lost to a communication failure.
+The host software will repeat the process of waiting and sending M105 a number of times before setting the printer's status to 'error'.
+* **Resend** - The firmware sends a 'resend' for the original lost line.
+This indicates that the firmware did not receive the newline character (See scenario \#2 above).
+Specifically the M105 command was interpreted by the firmware as being appended to the previous line and this caused a checksum mismatch in turn causing the resend request.
+The host software will resend the line and then resume normal de-spooling.
+Eg:
+  * Host sends
+    `N1 G1 X10 *123`
+    `N2 M105 *234`
+  * Firmware receives
+    `N1 G1 X10 *123N2 M105 *234`
+* **Ok** - The firmware send an 'ok'.
+This indicates that the printer had received the previous gcode line successfully and that it was the response from the firmware that was dropped (See scenario \#3 above).
+* **Error** - This is unrelated to the corrupted serial communication and should be treated as any other error from the firmware.